“The recent uptick in False Claims Act investigations explained,” Medical Economics, Feburary 24, 2023.

 Mohamed Nabulsi to Speak at the ABA's 16th Annual Washington Health Law Summit

-November 21, 2018Mohamed Nabulsi, Co-Chair of Mandelbaum Barrett's Healthcare Practice Group, will be speaking at the 16th Annual Washington Health Law Summit on "Would You Like Fraud With That?
+November 21, 2018Mohamed Nabulsi, Co-Chair of Mandelbaum Barrett PC's Healthcare Practice Group, will be speaking at the 16th Annual Washington Health Law Summit on "Would You Like Fraud With That?
 Examining Pharmacy Enforcement" presented by the American Bar Association in Washington, DC on December 11th.
 For more information about this program and to register, click here.

 Healthcare Practice Co-Chair Mohamed Nabulsi Named a New Jersey Law Journal "Diverse Attorney of the Year"

 October 18, 2017Congratulations to Mohamed Nabulsi, Member and Co-Chair of the Firm's Healthcare Law Practice Group, who was recognized by the New Jersey Law Journal as one of its "Diverse Attorneys of the Year."
 This award recognizes excellence among diverse attorneys in New Jersey.

 Health Law Alert – Suspect In-Office Laboratory Arrangements

 August 3, 2017Mohamed Nabulsi Co-Chair of the Firm's Health Law Department, has just published a Health Law Alert regarding suspect in-office laboratory arrangements.